 What is Intelligent Tracking Prevention?

-Intelligent Tracking Prevention, also known as ITP is the privacy feature developed by Webkit, an open-source browser engine that is used by Safari, Mail, and many other applications on macOS, iOS, and Linux.
+Intelligent Tracking Prevention, also known as ITP is the privacy feature developed by Webkit, used by several applications including Safari.
+It is an open-source browser engine that is used by Safari, Mail, and many other applications on macOS, iOS, and Linux.

 ITP only affects Safari users, which amounts to 13.78% of the total browser usage and so yes, it’s being used by millions of users.

 When the user visits a website, it cookies the user to deliver a better user experience.
 That’s a first-party cookie and can also be used in third-party context (retargeting, personalized ads based on history).

 In Safari, if the user hasn’t visited the website again within a day, cookies can only be used in the first-party context (Ex: Saving login credentials).
 In other words, if the cookies have had the ability to track the users across the web, it’s disabled.

-Furthermore, publishers can’t send cookies to third-parties who are regarded as the trackers.
+Furthermore, publishers can’t send cookies to third-parties who are regarded as trackers.
 Technically, retargeting can be done only for 24 hours in Safari.

 worse, if the user hasn’t visited the website again in 30 days, cookies will be purged permanently.